-Seafood macaroni salad is a cookout essential.
-Plump shrimp, tender crab meat, and crisp veggies coated with creamy mayo and a blast of Old Bay.
-This recipe is sure to become your family’s new favorite summer salad.
+Seafood Macaroni Salad —plump shrimp, tender crab meat, and crisp veggies coated with creamy mayo and a blast of Old Bay.

 I’m starting off this cookout season with my favorite Seafood Macaroni Salad recipe.
 Growing up, macaroni salad was made with canned tuna.
 This recipe has truly evolved.
 It's made with tender steamed shrimp, flaked crab meat, perfectly cooked macaroni pasta, crisp veggies, pimento, and capers.